CORE-GATECH-GROUP/SNAP-REACTORS/README.md

 The proposed database is part of an International Reactor Physics Experiment Evaluation Project (IRPhEP).
 The benchmark evaluation based on data from the Systems for Nuclear Auxiliary Power (SNAP) [1] program.
 This database leverages the extensive experimental measurements accumulated over 15 years.
-The SNAP program shares many characteristics with today�s microreactors that include comparable power output, compact core design, representative physics phenomena (e.g. strong reflector effect), alkali metal heat removal working fluid and high-temperature solid moderators that are prone to hydrogen migration.
+The SNAP program shares many characteristics with today's microreactors that include comparable power output, compact core design, representative physics phenomena (e.g. strong reflector effect), alkali metal heat removal working fluid and high-temperature solid moderators that are prone to hydrogen migration.